 Program 2:4 The County shall not impose requirements for housing construction that increase housing costs other than those mandated by state law or those determined necessary to protect the health, welfare and safety of the residents of the county.
+Responsible Agencies: CDD

 Progress: No new requirements imposed during cycle that increase housing costs.
+Adjustments: Program will continue.

-Program 2:5 Maintain up-to-date information on federal and state housing-related programs and funding opportunities.

-Responsible Agencies: Housing Authority, MLH, IT

-Progress: Website maintained with housing programs and funding opportunities.
+Program 2:5Maintain up-to-date information on federal and state housing-related programs and funding opportunities.
+Responsible Agencies: Housing Authority, MLH, IT Timeframe: Ongoing Progress: Website maintained with housing programs and funding opportunities.
 Adjustments: Make more frequent updates to the database.

 Program 2:6 The Mono County Housing Authority, in cooperation with local social service agencies including IMACA and Mammoth Lakes Housing, Inc., shall participate in and coordinate housing programs designed to ease the burden of housing costs for residents, including seniors and disabled, including persons with developmental disabilities.

-Responsible Agencies: Housing Authority, MLH, IMACA

-Progress: Successful housing programs include the rehabilitation grant, revolving loan fund, and first-time homebuyer loan.
+Responsible Agencies: Housing Authority, MLH, IMACA Timeframe: Ongoing Progress: Successful housing programs include the rehabilitation grant, revolving loan fund, and first-time homebuyer loan.